 If you are not getting any emails from the club, please email firstname.lastname@example.org or call 902-404-8332 and we will help resolve the issue.
 Often it is something as simple as a misspelled email in the registration system which can be easily fixed.

-Online registration requires payment through credit card/Visa Debit or the set up of payment plan with the first payment due at registration.
-(NOTE: Payment plans can now be set up through online registration) You can also pay in person by registering at the office with debit, credit, cheque, or cash.
+Online registration requires payment through credit card/visa debit or the set up of payment plan with the first payment due at registration.
+You can also pay in person by registering at the office with debit, credit, cheque, or cash.

 During the summer season, all mini and community team players are able to select the community in which they wish to play as well as submit ONE friend request.
 We will do our best to accommodate all requests submitted prior to the start of programs.